 - Up to 20.88% savings at Esso and Shell, and 8% cash back at other petrol stations

 - Total min. retail spend of S$888/month, 8% cash back capped at S$25 per category (Dining, Grab, Groceries and Petrol)

 - For retail spend less than S$888 and/or other retail spend categories, 0.25% cash back is awarded, no cap on 0.25% cash back earned

 UOB One – This card is preferable if you want to spend freely in every and any category, because there are no specified bonus cashback categories.
 Basically you just need to spend at least $500/$1,000/ $2,000 or 3 consecutive months to earn $50/$100/$300 cashback.
 That roughly equates to 3.33% to 5% in savings.

 - Up to 5% cash rebate on all spend for spend above S$2,000/month per quarter (up to 3.33% cash rebate for spend of $500 or $1,000 monthly)

 - Up to 10% additional SMART$ rebate with UOB SMART$ Rebate Programme

-Does the CIMB Visa Signature credit card sound like the perfect cashback credit card for your lifestyle?
+What do you think of the CIMB Visa Signature credit card?
 Tell us in the comments below!

 We promise never to spam you!